• Skip to primary navigation

 Thai basil leaves in the chopper

-1. To make the basil paste, put one cup of Thai basil leaves and 2 tablespoons of vegetable oil into a chopper for a few seconds.
+1. To make the basil paste, put one cup of Thai basil leaves and 2 tablespoons of vegetable oil in a food processor and chop for a few seconds.

 Thai Basil paste in the glass container

 2. Chop the Thai basil leaves until they are small and fine.
-(The best is to use a mortar & pestle grinding the Thai basil leaves.)
+(The best method is to grind the leaves using a mortar and pestle.)

 sliced red bell peppers on chopping board

-3. After that, wash and cut ½ of red bell pepper into strips.
+3. After that, wash and cut ½ of the red bell pepper into strips.

 Thai eggplant cut open